aws-amplify/amplify-flutter/packages/amplify_authenticator/README.md

 ## Setting up & Troubleshooting AutoFill

-`Authenticator` provides build-in `AutoFill` features for the generated `Forms`.
-Some additional configuration could be necessary to provide the best user experience and ensure your app fully supports password autofill.
+`Authenticator` provides built-in `AutoFill` features for the generated `Forms`.
+Some additional configurations could be necessary to provide the best user experience and ensure your app fully supports password autofill.

 Please refer to the [official documentation](https://api.flutter.dev/flutter/material/TextField/autofillHints.html) for the configuration steps and how to troubleshoot this feature.